pauleveritt/wired_injector/docs/examples/protocols.md

 Even better, since protocols are used, you can use some tooling to tell you if your site's view breaks the current *or future* contract.

+## Challenges

+That's a roundup of using protocols in a real system.
+Let's discuss some of the downsides, after using them for a while:

+- You'll get a bunch of "Yuck, Java" reactions
+- It's *more work* to write a spec and an implementation
+- Nearly everything is broken...this is new and rarely used, not sure it will ever catch on
+  - Every protocol ticket in mypy feels obscure, magical, and unlikely to ever get fixed
+- Squigglies, but the error is...?
+- Interplay with metaprogramming (dataclasses, decorators, etc.)
+- Can't say "implements"
+- Can't use Protocol as a type hint
+- Runtime feels like a hack
+- No second-generation help (e.g. "PyCharm let me navigate to all the implementers", adapters are probably out)